Blue Stain in pine board. The coloration in wood is due to the pigment in the fungal hypae.

 Perithecia produced by a blue stain fungus on pine wood.
 Note bulbous base at each perithecium.

 A perithecium with a very long neck.
 Asci open inside the perithecium and ascospores ooze out of the ostiole at the tip of the neck in a sticky matrix.

 Since blue stain fungi only colonizes the sawood, fast growing trees like this radiata pine grown in New Zealand can be very suceptible to stain.
 This tree was 2 feet in diameter and only about 24 years old.
 If stain fungi colonized this wood, all of it would be stained.

-Another type of stain that is greenish black is not caused by a fungus but a reaction of iron to the tannins in oak, cherry and other woods.
+Another type of stain that is dark greenish black is not caused by a fungus but a reaction of iron to the tannins in oak, cherry and other woods that have a high tannin content in their heartwood.
 This is called iron-tannic stain.